 This video below shows you how to make your own banner on your computer.

 Now that you know how to make your own banner, Shanty 2 Chic has some free downloadable fonts that you can use to create your letters.
 She also includes a few symbols such as hearts, snowflakes, and stars.

-This tutorial from This Mommy Loves explains how to make an adorable banner using your existing fonts on your computer.
+This tutorial from Rain on a Tin Roof explains how to make an adorable banner using a free downloadable template.

 FAQ About Birthday Banners

 - If you’d like for your guests to notice the banner as they’re arriving at the party, you could hang it over your garage door, over the front porch or door, or at the entryway.

 - If you’d like it to be a focal point at the party itself, you could hang it over any of the tables (food, beverage, present).
 You could also hang it on a wall or a fence, or string it between trees.

 - Most banners come with grommets at the corners, which will allow you to use ribbon or twine when hanging them up.
 Bunting banners are strung together with twine or ribbon.
 You can either tie the twine to nails, pushpins or trees, or use command hooks if you don’t want to put holes in the walls.If you are hosting an indoor event, you can probably tape the banner to the wall.
 Shindigz offers attach n’ go banners that are preprinted on lightly tacked paper.
 You just peel the paper off the back and stick the banner on the wall.

 - Decide first of all where you’d like to hang the banner.
 Banners come in a variety of sizes – ranging from 18″ x 54″ all the way to 72″ x 202″.
 Measure where you’d like to hang the banner and order accordingly.